davidmoten/rxjava-jdbc/README.md

 * Functionally compose database queries run sequentially or in parallel
 * Queries may be only partially run or indeed never run due to subscription cancellations thus improving efficiency
 * Concise code
-* Method chaining just leads the way (once you are on top of the rx-java api of course!)
+* Method chaining just leads the way (once you are on top of the RxJava api of course!)
 * All the RxJava goodness!
 * Automatically maps query result rows into typed tuples or your own classes
 * CLOB and BLOB handling is simplified greatly

-The only runtime dependencies are [rx-java-core](https://github.com/Netflix/RxJava/tree/master/rxjava-core) and apache commons-io.
+The only runtime dependencies are [rxjava-core](https://github.com/Netflix/RxJava/tree/master/rxjava-core) and apache commons-io.

 Continuous integration with Jenkins for this project is [here](https://xuml-tools.ci.cloudbees.com/). <a href="https://xuml-tools.ci.cloudbees.com/"><img  src="http://web-static-cloudfront.s3.amazonaws.com/images/badges/BuiltOnDEV.png"/></a>